 Grit is a trait that we commonly use and require in life, but can it be used to determine whether we are successful or not?
 Today’s blog in the “What do we mean by Success?” series is going to look at what we mean by ‘grit’, the effects that it has on our life and if we can use it as a measure of how successful or not we are in life!

 Hello and Welcome to Sweeney’s Blogs!

-We talked a lot about Resilience in last weeks blog, defining it as the ability to get back up again after being knocked down, and while there are some similarities to resilience and the definition of grit, which we will look at in just a little bit, they are not the same thing.
-They are terms which heavy relate to each other but when we look at if we can use them as a measure or not for success, we have to look at them separately, wouldn’t you agree?
+We talked a lot about Resilience in last week’s blog, defining it as the ability to get back up again after being knocked down, and while there are some similarities to resilience and the definition of grit, which we will look at in just a little bit, they are not the same thing.
+They are terms that heavy relate to each other but when we look at if we can use them as a measure or not for success, we have to look at them separately, wouldn’t you agree?

 Grit is defined by the Oxford Dictionary as ” courage and resolve” and can be used as a good test of one’s “strength of character.”
-At its core your grit is your ability to stick at something until it is finished.
+At its core, your grit is your ability to stick at something until it is finished.
 So to put it into perspective, if you had a really difficult project that you were working on, your grit would be the trait you have that helps you stick with it from start to finish.

 Would it be as simple as saying you have more grit than somebody else, so that means you are more successful than them?
 How would we even compare people’s grit?
 Do we look at their life and all of the things they have done, compare that to somebody else, then use that as a determiner of success?
 Would that be a ‘fair’ thing to do?
 If not, what else could we do?